-The 2022 Laver Mineral Resource was estimated as part of a recent scoping study and the statement was performed using a constraining undiscounted optimized Whittle pit shell to demonstrate RPEEE.
+The 2022 Laver Mineral Resource estimate was conducted as part of a scoping study, with the Mineral Resource statement reported, constrained by an undiscounted optimized Whittle pit shell to demonstrate RPEEE.
+The 2022 Resource Statement is the most current for Laver and is now dated 31st December 2023.
 Nine grade elements (Ag, As, Au, Cu, Hg, Mo, S, Sb and Zn) and density were estimated using Ordinary Kriging (OK) method (Inverse Distance Squared, ID2, for barren dykes).
-Input assays where composited downhole to 5m length.
+Input assays were composited downhole in 5m interval lengths.
 An additional 95 diamond drillholes were available for geological modelling and estimation compared to the 2013 Mineral Resource estimate.
-The new Mineral Resource was informed by a total of 159 valid drillholes from 2009 to 2021 drilling campaigns (totaling 63 610 m).
+The 2022 Mineral Resource estimate was informed by a total of 159 valid drillholes from 2009 to 2021 drilling campaigns (totaling 63 610 m).
 Mineral Resource (i.e. mineralization) grade shells, representing bedrock hosted Cu-Au-Ag-Mo mineralization, were generated in Leapfrog Geo defining high grade (>0.25% Cu), low grade (>0.1% Cu) and very low grade (>0.05% Cu) copper domains.
 Figure 5 provides a plan view and cross section of the mineralization modelled relative to geology.
 Statistical analysis was undertaken using Leapfrog Geo EDGE and Snowden Supervisor.